adambala/vk-post-text-parser/README_ENG.md

   - `restricted_words`: a list of banned words;

 ## Contributing
-This repository is open for contribution.
-So feel free to open an issue and make pull requests.
+This repository is open for contributing.
+So feel free to open issues and make pull requests.